secariolabs/secariolabs.github.io/pages/privacy-policy.md

 ---
 meta:
   title: Privacy Policy — Secario Labs
-  description: 'This policy provides you with information about how we are handling, or are intending to handle, your personal information.'
+  description: "This policy provides you with information about how we are handling, or are intending to handle, your personal information."
 heading: Privacy Policy
 ---

 ## Scope

 This policy provides you with information about how we are handling, or are intending to handle, your personal information.